-The trail surface in the Wake County section is composed of crushed granite screenings which are wheelchair accessible.
+The trail surface in the Wake County section is composed of crushed granite screenings that are wheelchair accessible.
 In addition, e-bikes (bicycles with an integrated electric motor used to assist propulsion) are permitted.

 Both the New Hill and White Oak parking areas feature ADA-compliant restrooms and parking.
-There are clearly marked accessible parking spaces at New Hill near the restroom building, with additional accessible spaces at the picnic area at the bottom of the hill nearest the start of the trail.
+Clearly marked accessible parking spaces are located near the restroom building at New Hill, with additional accessible spaces at the picnic area at the bottom of the hill nearest the start of the trail.